 The Mass.
-Department of Public Health said that as of Saturday, June 6, there were 103,132 cases in the Bay State, which is 575 new cases since Friday.
+Department of Public Health said that as of Tuesday, Aug.
+4, there were 111,033 confirmed cases in the Bay State, which is 438 new cases since Monday.

 As of June 1, the DPH began reporting both confirmed and probable COVID-19 cases and deaths, a change in accordance with guidance from the CDC to include probable cases in data collection and reporting efforts, the state said.